mar-jac/Picturithm/README.md

+An algorithm visualizer that uses any image to visualize various algorithms.

-Wanted to review algoritmns but get tired of the bars and graphs.
-Well why not use your own pictures?
+I wanted to review algorithms but got tired of the bars and graphs.
+Well, why not use your pictures?

 Picturithm uses your images to do various algorithms and normalizes them in real-time.

 So far, Picturithm has bubble sort, picture sort, insertion sort, shell sort, merge sort, and quicksort.

 Check out the webpage using hosted through Heroku/Amazon Web Services!